NicoHood/LSD/ArchLinux/index.md

 ### Assumptions
 * GnuPG works correct and is secure
 * Secure and secret GPG keys were used and exchanged correct
-* Packages are secured enough via GPG signatures
+* Packages are secured through GPG signatures
 * Software sources and packages are exchanged over an insecure connection
 * Downloadservers are vulnerable